 For those dealing with a mood disorder who typically function well using their own coping mechanisms, supplements can seem to be the perfect method to maintain your home-based mental health strategy.
 That being said, mental illness does not always maintain the same level of severity, and you may struggle more during some episodes than with others.
 Always make sure you are open to outside help and other alternatives.

 Let's take a closer look at dopamine supplements and their efficacy.

 What Is Dopamine?

 Dopamine affects your mood and helps you move.
 As a neurotransmitter, it is responsible for helping transfer messages between nerve endings within the brain and all over the body.
 It is one of the most important chemicals in the body for daily life and can affect many things like how much we eat and whether we're likely to experience addiction.
-Dopamine is produced in two different parts of the brain - the substantia nigra and the ventral tegmental area, both within the midbrain.
-These two areas are very small, but they produce signals that affect the entire body.
+Dopamine is produced in two different parts of the brain: the substantia nigra and the ventral tegmental area, both located within the midbrain.
+These two areas are small, but they produce signals that affect the entire body.